Natural statistics for spectral samples: Spectral -statistics

-where $\ybs$ is a spectral random sample. \end{thm} \begin{proof} Since the trace is invariant under cyclic permutations, for a nonnegative integer $i$ we have
+where $\ybs$ is a spectral random sample. \end{theorem} \begin{pf} Since the trace is invariant under cyclic permutations, for a nonnegative integer $i$, we have

-with $Y$ given in Definition \ref{Def2}.
-Therefore $\mu(Y) = \mu(X B)$, with $B = H_{[m \times n]}^{\dag} H_{[m \times n]}$ a square matrix of dimension $n$ independent of $X$.
+with $Y$ given in Definition~\ref{Def2}.
+Therefore $\mu(Y) = \mu(X B)$, with $B = H_{[m \times n]}^{\dag}$ $H_{[m \times n]}$ a square matrix of dimension $n$ independent of $X$.
 The random matrix $B$ is an orthogonal projection on a $m$-dimensional subspace such that

-For a diagonal matrix $X$ independent of $B$, and by using Proposition \ref{(bbb)}, we have
+For a diagonal matrix $X$ independent of $B$, and by using Proposition \ref{bbb}, we have

-Indeed, if in Proposition \ref{(bbb)} the umbrae $\{\gamma_1, \ldots, \gamma_n\}$ are replaced by the elements of the diagonal matrix $X$, and the indeterminates $\{z_1, \ldots, z_n\}$ by the diagonal entries of the matrix $B$, equation (\ref{lemma72quater}) may be updated as
+Indeed, if in Proposition~\ref{bbb} the umbrae $\{\gamma_1,\ldots, \gamma_n\}$ are replaced by the elements of the diagonal matrix $X$, and the indeterminates $\{z_1,\ldots, z_n\}$ by the diagonal entries of the matrix $B$, equation (\ref{lemma72quater}) may be updated as

-Due to (\ref{(orth)}), we have $E[ \tilde{\sigma}_{\lambda}] = m^{l({\lambda})}$.
-So again equation (\ref{(fund1)}) follows by using the action of ${\mathfrak S}_i$ on the group algebra $R({\mathfrak S}_i)$.
-The result follows from Theorem \ref{powsum}, by observing that
+Due to (\ref{orth}), we have $E[ \tilde{\sigma}_{\lambda}] = m^{l({\lambda})}$.
+So again equation (\ref{fund1}) follows by using the action of ${\mathfrak S}_i$ on the group algebra $R({\mathfrak S}_i)$.
+The result follows from Theorem~\ref{powsum} by observing that

-\end{proof} \begin{rem} {\rm The computation of $\mu(I_m)^{-1}$ requires the solution of a system of $m$~equations in $m$ indeterminates $\mu(I_m) \cdot \mu(I_m)^{-1} = \mu(I_m)^{-1} \cdot \mu(I_m) = \delta $ with coefficients given by $\mu(I_m)$.
+\upqed\end{pf} \begin{rem} The computation of $\mu(I_m)^{-1}$ requires the solution of a system of $m$ equations in $m$ indeterminates $\mu(I_m) \cdot\mu(I_m)^{-1} = \mu(I_m)^{-1} \cdot\mu(I_m) = \delta$ with coefficients given by $\mu(I_m)$.
 This task may be performed with standard procedures in any symbolic package.
-A different way consists in resorting to the so-called Weingarten function on ${\mathfrak S}_i$.
-See \cite{Collins} for the definition and the properties of the Weingarten function, which involves the characters of ${\mathfrak S}_i$ and Schur symmetric polynomials indexed by $\lambda \vdash i$.} \end{rem}
+A different way consists of resorting to the so-called Weingarten function on ${\mathfrak S}_i$.
+See~\cite{Collins} for the definition and the properties of the Weingarten function, which involves the characters of ${\mathfrak S}_i$ and Schur symmetric polynomials indexed by $\lambda\vdash i$. \end{rem}

 The spectral $k$-statistics can be expressed on terms of power sums $S_r = \sum_{j=1}^n x_j^r$ as follows: